AndresSM415/Buck_PID/README.md

 # Buck_PID
-Design of a Buck converter and PID controller implementation
+Design of a Buck converter and PID controller implementation using Raspberry PI Pico programmed in C.